scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 Containerization made it possible to run a large number of containers, which introduced the need of their orchestration.
-This means something, and hopefully not someone, needs to constantly take care that the system is in the desired state, it needs to scale up or down, manage communication between containers, schedule them, manage authentications, balance the load etc. Although there are other options like Docker Swarm, Kubernetes is the market leader in this domain.
+This means something, and hopefully not someone, needs to constantly take care that the system is in the desired state.
+It needs to scale up and down, manage communication between containers, schedule them, manage authentications, balance the load etc. Although there are other options like Docker Swarm, Kubernetes is the market leader in this domain.
 It was donated to Cloud Native Computing Foundation (CNCF) [cncf]_ by Google, which means a lot of Google’s know-how and years of experience went into it.
 The system can run on public, on-premises or on hybrid clouds.
-On-prem installation is very important for institutions dealing with sensitive data.
+On-premises installation is very important for institutions dealing with sensitive data.
 For IBM, Kubernetes is also strategic.
 This is mainly because Kubernetes enables the hybrid cloud scenario backed by an